Where is Alpine Lodging Telluride's office?

 If you are not a skier, there are many great Telluride activities for you to enjoy.
 Throughout Telluride, there are a number of day spas, nightly live shows, unique stores, and fabulous restaurants.
-Other exciting ways to get outdoors include: snowmobiling, ice-skating, snow-shoeing, horseback rides, guided fishing, Nordic skiing, and ice-climbing.
-Check out our full list of winter activites.
+Other exciting ways to get outdoors include snowmobiling, ice-skating, snow-shoeing, horseback rides, guided fishing, Nordic skiing and ice-climbing.
+Check out our full list of winter activities.

 What are some activities for my kids?

 There are Telluride activities for children of all ages!
 Skiing and snowboarding are most popular in winter, as well as other activities like ice-skating and snowshoeing.
-There are also classes offered at the Ah Haa School for the Arts—call 970-728-3886 for an event list.
+There are also classes offered at the Ah Haa School for the Arts.
 There are many activities to do in the summer as well.
-There are kids' activities at the Telluride Town Park such as use of the new skate park, swimming pool and playground, kids' fishing pond, basketball courts, etc. Most festivals in Telluride also have a kids' tent, and entrance to festivals for children 12 and under is typically free (when accompanied by an adult pass holder).
-Check out our full list of Telluride kid's activities.
+There are kids' activities at the Telluride Town Park, such as the use of the new skate park, swimming pool and playground, kids' fishing pond, basketball courts, etc. Most festivals in Telluride also have a kids' tent, and entrance to festivals for children 12 and under is typically free (when accompanied by an adult pass holder).
+Check out our full list of Telluride kids' activities.

 Where are the grocery stores?